 Bleutrade also offers support for bot trading.
 For instance, you could use the Margin Bot at Bleutrade.

-Bleutrade’s trading chart looks as follows.
-It’s really a matter of preference whether you like the darker themed trading charts or if you prefer a lighter more homogenous trading chart like this one.
+Bleutrade’s trading view looks as follows.
+It’s really a matter of preference whether you like the darker themed trading views or if you prefer a lighter more homogenous trading view like this one.
+Many exchanges gives the user the option to switch between themes as well.
 The diagram is there, the buy/sell-boxes and some market developments.
 If we would wish for one thing though it would be a more prominently featured and detailed order book.

 Bleutrade Trading fees